Southern Victory: American Empire

 Jubilant at having finally beaten the Confederates, the U.S. soon encounters strikes and labor unrest, fueling political gains by the Socialist Party.
 The Confederacy experiences hyperinflation and a growth in reactionary extremism—ex-sergeant Jake Featherston achieves popularity via his tirades against the "stab in the back".
 He comes to lead the C.S.
 Freedom Party, reorganizing it around his own ambitions with a loyal paramilitary wing and a radio propaganda program.
 However, Featherston loses several bids for office, and a Freedom Party assassination of the Confederate President drains much of his support until the crash of 1929.
 With the ranks of his party swelled by popular unrest, Featherston finally becomes President in 1934, and sets about establishing control over the government, the police force, and the expanding army.
 He demands the return of former Confederate territory in forms of Kentucky, Sequoyah and Houston; after negotiating for plebiscites to be held in those states, Kentucky and Houston vote for re-admittance whilst Sequoyah votes to remain part of the United States.

 Elsewhere in the world, the Great War results in independence for Quebec and Ireland, as well as other concessions by Britain; Canada falls under harsh U.S. rule while Germany sets up puppet states in Belgium, Poland, and Ukraine.
 Tensions seem to be rising between the two powers until the depression hits.
-The Russian, Austro-Hungarian, and Ottoman Empires remain intact but fragile; Japan builds an empire in east Asia and carries on a brief war with the U.S. When France demands the return of Alsace-Lorraine and the new Kaiser refuses, Britain, France, Russia, and the Confederacy declare war on Germany.
+The Russian, Austro-Hungarian, and Ottoman Empires remain intact but fragile; Japan builds an empire in east Asia and carries on a brief war with the U.S. Like the Confederacy, Britain and France witness the rise of reactionary regimes.
+In Britain, the 1935 general election results in the creation of a Conservative-Silvershirt coalition headed by Winston Churchill and Oswald Mosley, and in France Action Française overthrows the Third Republic and re-establishes the monarchy under Charles XI.
+When France demands the return of Alsace-Lorraine and the new Kaiser refuses, Britain, France, Russia, and the Confederacy declare war on Germany.
 On June 22, 1941, Featherston launches his surprise invasion of the U.S.